mblevins/wabbitinc-11/README.md

 # Wabbit Inc

 Wabbitinc as an eleventy site.
-Shamelessly stolen from https://github.com/11ty/eleventy-base-blog.git .
+Shamelessly stolen from https://github.com/11ty/eleventy-base-blog.git

+The css was stolen from https://simplecss.org and then heavily modified

 ## To test locally